yibo-geomatique/dashboard/Maps/Studies.md

 # Studies

 List of studies.
-This list is very important to give shared identifiers to studies, but also to specify new maps -needed for the study-, to share the interpretation of maps.
+Studies are useful to foster the design of new maps, and, once maps have been produced, to share the usage of maps.
 A description can be enclosed in this registry or in a separate file.

 *******